Frans van Liere

 - Ph.D. in Medieval Studies, University of Groningen

 Professor Frans van Liere is married to “the other Professor van Liere,” and they have two sons.
-Frans plays the flute (both modern and baroque flute), sings in the Bach Chorale of Grand Rapids, and is also an avid woodworker and gardener.
+Frans plays the flute (both modern and baroque flute), sings in the Bach Chorale of Grand Rapids, and brews his own mead.
+He is also an occasional marathon runner.

 Frans van Liere's interests include Medieval Europe, Medieval biblical exegesis, Jewish-Christian relations, schools and universities, and the Avignon papacy.
 His publications include An Introduction to the Medieval Bible.